 Crunchy, mild and zesty, this root vegetable is high in vitamin C, says Healthline.
 Radishes are also rich in a variety of other vitamins and minerals.
 The magazine Bon Appetit recommends checking the greens of your radishes before buying as this is an indicator of freshness.
 Choose radishes with bright, green leaves and avoid anything brown, mushy or wilted.
 The actual radish should be very hard.
 Store your radishes in the refrigerator, unwashed and in an open plastic bag, says Bon Appetit.
 If you’re keeping the greens, store them separately.

-Steaks need fancy sides like a radish, feta and walnut salad >
+Whip up a fancy side dish like a radish, feta and walnut salad to pair with Steaks >

 Net Carbs: 0.43 grams

 There’s a reason why Popeye ate so much spinach.
 According to Healthline, spinach provides, protein, fiber, calcium, iron and vitamins A, C and K. When shopping, note that crisp, vibrant leaves indicate freshness.
 Harvesttotable.com recommends storing your spinach in a perforated plastic bag, in the fridge for about 10 days.

 Spinach and matcha gives this Matcha Smoothie Bowl its emerald hue >

 Net Carbs: 8.22 grams (pumpkin) or 9.9 grams (butternut or acorn)